Database Schema

 This document outlines the database schema for the NextNonce backend.
 The schema is defined and managed using Prisma, which serves as the single source of truth for data models.

 While the underlying database is PostgreSQL, the models are defined in a database-agnostic way.
 This abstraction is key to this architecture, as it allows for potential migration to other supported databases (like CockroachDB, MySQL, MongoDB, etc.) in the future without altering the application's data access logic.
-The types defined in schema.prisma
+The types defined in schema.prisma are what matters, not the specific PostgreSQL column types.

 The schema is logically divided into two main parts: